BastilleBSD/bastille/docs/chapters/template.rst

 The official templates for Bastille are all on Gthub, and mirror the directory structure of the ports tree.
-So, ``nginx`` is in the ``www`` directory in the templates, just like it is in the FreeBSD ports tree.
-To bootstrap the entire set of official predefined templates run the following command:
+So, ``nginx`` is in the ``www`` directory in the templates repo, just like it is in the FreeBSD ports tree.
+To bootstrap the entire set of official templates, run the following command:

 .. code-block:: shell

    bastille bootstrap https://github.com/bastillebsd/templates

-This will install all official templates into the templates directory at ``/usr/local/bastille/templates``.
+This will bootstrap all official templates into the templates directory at ``/usr/local/bastille/templates``.
 You can then use the ``bastille template`` command to apply any of the templates.